aessa7/CSE6242OAN_Final_Project_Team86/README.md

 - 🔗 **Enhanced CIMC Site Information**:
   - Hover tooltips showing site details, hazard scores, and distance from search location
-  - Clickable URLs to view full site information in new tab
+  - Click on any CIMC marker to open details box with comprehensive site information
+  - Direct links to EPA site pages for detailed hazard documentation

 - 📈 **Census Tract Intelligence**:
   - Hover over search location to see GEI scores and census tract metadata